nDoped/budget-buddy/README.md

 Categories and Category Types are fully customizable.
 You decide how you want to categorize your expenditure tracking.

 Set up recurring transactions to track incoming or outgoing adjustments.
-Use this to track recurring bi-weekly, monthly, quarterly, and annual credits and debits.
+Use this to track recurring bi-weekly, monthly, quarterly, and annual credits and debits across multiple accounts and plan out a detailed budget.

 Create Buddy Transactions to track financial movements between accounts.